Samidahlawi/project0Tic-Tac-Toe/README.md

 8. Be able to start a new game without refresh the page or lose the scores by click on `New Game`.
 9. Add some sound effects when clicking on the boxes and if someone wins or ties
 10. Add AI player to play against by clicking `Play Against AI`.
+#OR
+## Planning and Development Process
+Planning started with searching and exploring different options and ways to build the game with an open mind
+then:

+Day 1:
+- Basic html layout
+- Basic styling with css
+- Adding special classes and IDs to html elements
+- Building jQuery lines to enable clicks actions
+- Using developer tools all the way from here

+Day 2:
+- Defining variables and building functions to use in jQuery to: manipulate page's content
+- Defining winning scenarios, psudocode them
+- Building  winning functions, along with ``turn()`` , ``tie()`` , ``reset()`` functions
+- Debugging functions

+Day 3:
+- Discussing, sharing thoughts on solving problems
+- Debugging and fixing JavaScript bugs
+- Adding a feature so the first player gets to pick X or O to play as
+- Adding a feature to track and show winning/tie ``score()``
+- Working on page styles and making it responsive

+Day 4:
+- Adding sound feature
+- Adding play vs computer feature
+- Update ``winner()`` function
+- Final touches on html, css and jQuery

 ## Challenges
 How to determine the correct boxs like when boxs matched or not.